Share this Post

 I find an important part of choosing to be happy is having what is called a “white belt mindset.”
 I stand by the philosophy that I’m “always a student and never a master.”
 There’s always something to learn, right?
 Someone who is learning is happier than someone who believes they know it all.

 The greatest gift that choosing to be happy offers me is that it teaches me to live in the moment.
 I’ve read that if you live in the past, you are depressed; if you project into the future, you are anxious; but if you are in the moment, you are at peace.
-Yesterday is but a memory and tomorrow is a dream.
+Yesterday is but a memory and tomorrow is a dream as the saying goes right?
 But If I can be right here, right now, I can appreciate and embrace every second the present has to offer.

 I also found happiness when I discovered what my purpose is in this world.
 We are all unique and incredibly special.
 We have a purpose beyond our own selfish needs.
 When I came to understand that my purpose in life was to serve others, happiness came easily.
 Serving others always puts a big smile on my face.
 Whether I am speaking at the county jail, working with battered women in a half-way house, or teaching martial arts to a child with special needs, I find great joy and humility in giving back.
 I feel the most at peace when I serve and “pay it forward.”